MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-design-overview.md

 - A request page
 - Properties, triggers, and code

-You design a report by first defining the dataset, and then designing the visual layout.
+You design a report by first defining the dataset, then designing the visual layout, and finally a request page.

 ## Report object